- ARBURG GmbH + Co KG

 ARBURG GmbH + Co KG

 In keeping with its motto "Arburg for efficient injection moulding", the company places the overarching topic of production efficiency at the centre of all its activities, taking into account the entire value-added chain.
-The objective is to enable the Arburg customers to manufacture their plastic parts in large and small batches in optimal quality and at minimum unit costs - e.g. for the automotive and packaging industries, communication and entertainment electronics, medical technology, or the white goods sector.
+The objective is to enable the Arburg customers to manufacture their products in optimal quality at minimum unit costs - e.g. for the automotive and packaging industries, communication and entertainment electronics, medical technology, or the white goods sector.

 An international sales and service network guarantees first-class, local customer support.
 Arburg is represented by its own organisations at 32 locations in 24 countries and by trading partners in more than 50 countries.
 The machines are produced exclusively at the parent factory in Lossburg, Germany.
 From a total of around 2,300 employees, around 1,900 work in Germany.
 About 400 further employees work in Arburg's organisations around the world.
 In 2012, Arburg became one of the first companies to gain triple certification: to ISO 9001 (Quality), ISO 14001 (Environment) and ISO 50001 (Energy).